-This is a detailed statement of all the critical activities which will be involved in the proposed project including construction phase, start-up and commissioning through to operational phase of the facilities.
+This is a detailed statement of all the critical activities which will be involved in the proposed project including construction phase, (e.g. civil construction, mines development, land clearing etc.), start-up and commissioning through operational phase of the facilities.
 This should include:

-- Statement of need - Concept and phases
+- Statement of need

+- Concept and phases

 - Location, scale, and scheduling of activities

-- Building plans
+- Project layout/technical diagram

 - Project status and construction phase

-- dimensions of building (if applicable)

 - description of present land use of the project area and the area contiguous to it

-- project size and production rates
+- project size

 - activities associated with development stages from construction to closure

-- alternatives considered
+- alternatives considered (include reasons for preferring the proposal location and rejecting alternative sites/technology;

 - staffing and employment

 - emission characteristics

 - By-products from the process (i.e. sewage, water supply, waste management, wastewater, waste disposal, etc.)

-- Additional projects required as a result of the project (i.e. treatment plants, road intersections, etc.)
+- Additional projects required as a result of the project (i.e. treatment plants, road intersections, agriculture, mining, forest concessions, etc.)